Understanding SEND Support in Schools (Overview)

 - Sensory and/or Physical

-Please see the Supporting the Broad Areas of Need page of this website for more details.
+Please visit the Supporting the Broad Areas of Need page of this website for more details on these areas of need.

 You can also visit this websites sections on SEND Conditions, Assessments and Diagnosis.